lkcozy/awesome-sensorthings-api/README.md

 - [stapy](https://github.com/zMoooooritz/stapy): An easy to use SensorThings API Client written in Python
 - [sensor-things-server](https://github.com/PAR-Government/sensor-things-server): Implementation of OGC SensorThings server in .NET that is suitable for being embedded into Xamarin
 - 🐳 [sensorcamp-munich](https://github.com/lrswss/sensorcamp-munich): Docker stack to setup a LoRaWAN infrastructure including a FROST-Server on a Raspberry Pi
+- [Grafana OGC SensorThings Plugin](https://grafana.com/grafana/plugins/linksmart-sensorthings-datasource/): This plugin enables the visualization of sensor and location data from an OGC SensorThings server on Grafana.

 ## [Custom Extensions](https://github.com/opengeospatial/sensorthings/discussions/146)